 - Entering a University Data Center unescorted by an Authorized Individual.

 - “Authorized Individual” means a person with unescorted access to a University Data Center such as a DCC or a vendor conducting maintenance.

-- “Data Center Assets” means the components located within a specific University Data Center including, but not limited to, virtual machines, servers, blade systems, network devices, UPS, rack power distribution units (“PDUs”), and uninterruptible power supply ("UPS") system(s).
+- “Data Center Assets” means the components located within a specific University Data Center including, but not limited to, virtual machines, servers, blade systems, network devices, UPS, and rack power distribution units (“PDUs”).

 - “Data Center Asset Inventory” means an inventory that provides detailed information of the Data Center Assets located within a University Data Center and classifies the assets in accordance with business criticality.
 It is the decision of each DCC as to how inventory for each University Data Center will be maintained, provided it offers the ability to add, assign, locate, and remove all assets within each DCC’s responsibility.

 - “Data Center Coordinator (DCC)” means the University employee responsible to protect and oversee a University Data Center according to the Data Center Security Standard.